zaiisao/Documentation/en/Video/custom_video_android.md

 title: Custom Video Source and Renderer
 description:
 platform: Android
-updatedAt: Fri Sep 20 2019 09:54:20 GMT+0800 (CST)
+updatedAt: Fri Sep 20 2019 09:54:33 GMT+0800 (CST)
 ---
 # Custom Video Source and Renderer
 ## Introduction

-By default, an app uses the internal audio and video modules for capturing and rendering during real-time communication.
-You can use an external audio or video source and renderer.
-This page shows how to use the methods provided by Agora SDK to customize the audio and video source and renderer.
+By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.

-**Customizing the audio and video source and renderer** mainly applies to the following scenarios:

-* When the audio or video source captured by the internal modules do not meet your needs.
-For example, you need to process the captured video frame with a preprocessing library for image enhancement.
+However, the default modules might not meet your development requirements, such as in the following scenarios:

-* When an app has its own audio or video module and uses a customized source for code reuse.
+- Your app has its own audio or video module.
-* When you want to use a non-camera source, such as recorded screen data.
+- You want to use a non-camera source, such as recorded screen data.
+- You need to process the captured video with a pre-processing library for functions such as image enhancement.
-* When you need flexible device resource allocation to avoid conflicts with other services.
+- You need flexible device resource allocation to avoid conflicts with other services.

+This article tells you how to use the Agora SDK to customize the video source and renderer.

 ## Implementation

-Ensure that you prepared the development environment.
-See [Integrate the SDK](../../en/Video/android_video.md).
+Before customizing the video source or renderer, ensure that you hava implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](../../en/Video/start_call_android.md) or [Start a Live Broadcast](../../en/Video/start_live_android.md).

 ### Customize the Audio Source